Work911.com -Workplace, Business, Career Help by Author and Consultant, Robert Bacal

 Some managers hope that moving to a more team-based approach in the workplace will result in the manager being able to step back.
 Sometimes that is indeed true, but what's important is that team building and reliance on teams still requires things from the manager, if reliance on teams is going to be effective.
 Here's some thoughts on what the manager must do to contribute to a team based environment.

-If you are interested in more about teams, there's a unique take on teams that relies on individual responsibility and accountability, in our Contributing to Your Own Team Helpcard.
 There has been much made of the importance of teams in the workplace.
 Whether you are implementing TQM, or just want to increase effectiveness or employee morale, developing effective cohesive teams is a good tactic.
 But teams ain't simple.
 We are going to devote the PSM supplement to examining some principles related to team-building with particular emphasis on the role of the manager or supervisor.

 What Is A Team?